njit-jerse/specimin-evaluation/README.md

-This script executes SpecSlice on various bugs reported in the Checker Framework, NullAway, and Javac and records the execution status.
+This script executes TypeSlice on various bugs reported in the Checker Framework, NullAway, and Javac and records the execution status.
 This anonymized version of the evaluation scripts is not expected to actually run, because it depends on the existence of forked versions of each target repository (which we have not